Piquimachay Cave + Ayacucho Grotto Excursion

 Destination

-Meeting at Plaza de Armas de Ayacucho, we'll start this full-day tour by visiting significant locations in the Huanta province.
+Meeting at Plaza de Armas de Ayacucho, we'll start this full-day tour by visiting notable sites in the Huanta province.

-After exploring the cave, we will return to the town of Huanta, known as the Emerald of the Andes.
-The tour includes visits to Plaza Mayor, Matriz Church, and the venerated figure of Obispo de Piedra.
-The tour concludes with a tasting of regional fruit liqueurs such as coca, lúcuma, muña, and algarrobina.
+After exploring the cave, we'll head back to the town of Huanta, known as the Emerald of the Andes.
+The tour will cover sites such as Plaza Mayor, Matriz Church, and the venerated Obispo de Piedra.
+We'll conclude this guided tour of Huanta with a tasting of regionally special fruit liqueurs like coca, lúcuma, muña, and algarrobina.

-We will make our final stop at the Aqocacha waterfall before returning you to your pickup location for hotel drop-off.
+Finally, we will stop at the Aqocacha waterfall before returning to your pickup location for transfer back to your hotel.

 Prices